LIFE University Honor Code

 PERSONAL AND ACADEMIC INTEGRITY AT LIFE UNIVERSITY

-The first of the LIFE Core Proficiencies at LIFE University is Integrity and Citizenship.
+The first of the LIFE Values at LIFE University is Integrity.
 The following documents will help explain the University’s expectations for personal and academic integrity.

-processes involved in administering the Honor Code and Standards of Conduct.
-A conduct flow chart and the online incident report can be found online by visiting the Student Conduct website at http://www.life.edu/campus-life-pages/student-conduct/.
+A conduct flow chart and the online incident report can be found by clicking here.

-Please take the time to familiarize yourself with the content and processes contained within this document and online.
+Please take the time to familiarize yourself with the content and processes contained within this document.

 LIFE UNIVERSITY HONOR CODE

 This Honor Code was developed following discussions among a broad range of constituencies within LIFE University, encompassing students, faculty, staff, administrators, and trustees.
-This Honor Code is a living document that will evolve with time, in order to better foster and advance an environment of ethical conduct in its academic community , this Honor Code is a living document.
+This Honor Code is a living document that will evolve with time, in order to better foster and advance an environment of ethical conduct in its academic community.
 LIFE University may amend both the substantive requirements and the enforcement procedures contained herein to reflect experience gained from its implementation.

 All members of the LIFE University community are entrusted with the responsibility of upholding ethical standards and values.
-Essential to the fundamental purpose of LIFE University is a personal commitment to the principles of Integrity and Citizenship.
+Essential to the fundamental purpose of LIFE University is a personal commitment to the principle of Integrity.